spacetelescope/jwst/docs/jwst/cube_build/main.rst

 sub-channel covers ~1/3 of the full wavelength range for the channel.
 Each of the four channels has a different sampling of the field, so the FOV, slice width, number of slices, and plate scales are different for each channel.

-The NIRSpec IFU has a 3 x 3 arcsecond field of view that is sliced into thirty 0.1 arcsecond bands.
+The NIRSpec IFU has a 3 x 3 arcsecond field of view that is sliced into thirty 0.1 arcsecond regions.
 Each slice is dispersed by a prism or one of six diffraction gratings.
 The NIRSpec IFU gratings provide high-resolution and  medium resolution  spectroscopy while the prism yields lower-resolution spectroscopy.
 The NIRSpec detector focal plane consists of two HgCdTe sensor chip assemblies (SCAs).
 Each SCA is a 2-D array of